leswright1977/mlx90640_python/README.md

 Based on code from: https://github.com/pimoroni/mlx90640-library

-An ugly but working hack for the raspberry pi 3 so we can build a thermal cam in python and openCV
+An ugly but working hack for the raspberry pi 3 so we can build spit thermal data out to a file to be read by other programs.

+A thermal cam can easily be implemented in python and openCV by reading this file.

 mlx90640_driver.cpp